-The crosswalk below shows how the Secondary School Taxonomy (SST) used to classify career/technical education (CTE) at the high school level can be linked to the career clusters developed by the National Association of State Directors of Career and Technical Education Consortium (NASDCTEc) and to NCES' postsecondary taxonomy for classifying occupational education.
+The crosswalk below shows how the Secondary School Taxonomy (SST) used to classify career and technical education (CTE) at the high school level can be linked to the career clusters developed by the National Association of State Directors of Career and Technical Education Consortium (NASDCTEc) and to NCES' postsecondary taxonomy for classifying occupational education.

 |Exhibit 3.
 Crosswalk between the Secondary School Taxonomy for career and technical education (CTE), the career clusters and the postsecondary taxonomy for occupational education|

 |NASDCTEc Career Clusters||Secondary School Taxonomy CTE Categories||Postsecondary Taxonomy Occupational Education Categories|

 |Agriculture, Food and Natural Resources||Agriculture and Natural Resources||Agriculture and Natural Resources|